-Federal Office of Economics and Export Control
+Federal Office for Economic Affairs and Export Control

 The Federal Office for Economic Affairs and Export Control (BAFA) is a superior federal authority subordinated to the Federal Ministry for Economic Affairs and Energy (BMWi).